Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems

-In \cref{fig:ndr_total_speedup}, we plot the total effective sampling speedups of DA-DINO-mMALA against DA-NO-mMALA at $n_t=16 {,}000$, pCN, LA-pCN and mMALA.
-Recall from \cref{eq:total_speedup} that the total speedups include the offline cost of operator surrogate training, and it is a function of the effective sample size requested for an MCMC run.
-The total speedups against LA-pCN and mMALA show that if one aims to collect more than merely 10 effective posterior samples, then it is more cost-efficient to use DA-DINO-mMALA with $n_t=1 {,}000$.
-On the other hand, the asymptotic speedup as $n_{\text{ess}}\to\infty$ (i.e., the effective sampling speedup in \cref{tab:ndr_cost_per_es}) at $n_t=1 {,}000$ is relatively small.
-A better asymptotic speedup requires a better operator surrogate trained with more samples.
-At $n_t=16 {,}000$, we achieve an asymptotic speedup of $8.8$ against LA-pCN and mMALA and one needs to collect merely 66 effective posterior samples to break even the offline cost.
+In \cref{fig:ndr_total_speedup}, we plot the total effective sampling speedups of DA-DINO-mMALA against DA-NO-mMALA at $n_t=16000$, pCN, LA-pCN and mMALA.
+Recall from \cref{eq:total_speedup} that the total speedups include the offline cost of surrogate construction, and it is a function of the effective sample size requested for an MCMC run.
+The total speedups against LA-pCN and mMALA show that if one aims to collect more than just 10 effective posterior samples, it is more cost-efficient to use DA-DINO-mMALA with $n_t=1000$.
+On the other hand, the asymptotic speedup as $n_{\text{ess}}\to\infty$ (i.e., the effective sampling speedup in \cref{tab:ndr_cost_per_es}) at $n_t=1000$ is relatively small.
+A better asymptotic speedup requires a better surrogate trained with more samples.
+At $n_t=16000$, an asymptotic speedup of $8.8$ against LA-pCN and mMALA is achieved, and one needs to collect just 66 effective posterior samples to break even the offline training cost.